 A Tradition of Excellence

-Established in 1901, the WSU School of music has long been recognized for excellence in undergraduate and graduate education.
+Established in 1901, the WSU School of Music has long been recognized for excellence in undergraduate and graduate education.
 Students study with an internationally recognized faculty and have access to state-of-the-art facilities.

 WSU ensembles have performed around the world and are regularly invited to perform at prestigious concert venues and conferences across the country.

 The School of Music is dedicated to educating the next generation of performers, educators and composers.
-Graduates of the School of Music are performing, touring and recording worldwide.
+Graduates of the School of Music are teaching, performing, touring and recording worldwide.

-The School is proud of its 100% placement rate for recent undergraduate music education students.
+The School is proud of its near 100% placement rate for recent undergraduate music education students.
 Many graduates hold teaching positions in universities and schools around the country.

 Please contact us at email@example.com if you have any questions about our undergraduate and graduate degree programs.
 Be part of something remarkable at WSU and prepare for your career in music and the arts.